-If you’re in another room and he is alone in the kitchen, your dog may carry his food to where you are to eat it.
+If you’re in another room and your dog is alone in the kitchen, they may carry their food to where you are to eat it.

 “Dogs naturally long for companionship, so he may just want to see you or be near you while he eats,” says Cornwell.

 One of my clients simply will not eat if she’s all alone in the room.
 When I sit for her, I usually set up my laptop nearby or even bring her food bowl outside so we can enjoy the sunshine together.

-Even the sound of a dog tag hitting the bowl can startle a dog, so she may take the food and carry it away from the source of the noise.
+Even the sound of their tag hitting the bowl can startle a dog, so they may take the food and carry it away from the source of the noise.

-The easy answer to this is to swap the metal bowls for plastic ones.
+Just swap the metal bowls for plastic ones.
 Then your dog isn’t startled by the metal-on-metal jangling and can eat in peace.

 When in the wild, dogs or wolves would often drag remaining prey away and hide it somewhere.
 Your dog could be doing the same thing.